RSLCPP -- Deterministic Simulations Using ROS 2: Results

 \subsection{Case Study: LiDAR Odometry}

 Fig.~\ref{fig:performance_benchmark_results} presents the results from running the LiDAR odometry benchmark using both native \ros{} and our framework.

 Experiments conducted natively in \ros{} exhibit substantial variability across the various hardware architectures (Fig.~\ref{fig:performance_benchmark_results_ros2}).
 While the AMD Ryzen 9 7950X exhibits fully reproducible behavior, experiments on the AMD EPYC 7313P and Intel Xeon D-2166NT show significant result jitter.
-Executing the system on the ARM Cortex-A72 does not yield valid results, as the algorithm diverges.
+The \kissicp{} diverges on the ARM Cortex-A72 because the CPU's computational resources are inadequate to maintain a sufficient update rate for real-time simulation.

-In contrast, Fig.~\ref{fig:performance_benchmark_results_rslcpp} indicates that even the multi-threaded implementation of \kissicp{} exhibits fully deterministic behavior when executed in \rslcpp.
-Similar to the results obtained from the synthetic benchmark system, all runs across all hardware architectures yield identical results.
+In contrast, Fig.~\ref{fig:performance_benchmark_results_rslcpp} indicates that even the multi-threaded implementation of \kissicp{} produces repeatable results when executed in \rslcpp.
+Similar to the results obtained from the synthetic benchmark system, all runs across all hardware architectures tested yield identical results.